RCRamsey/KYLakesProject/README.md

 # KYLakesProject
-A repo to expand arcGIS Pro capabilities, create a variety of visuals from remote data, and continue playing in the Python (numpy, pandas, scikit-learn), D3, and R sandbox.
+A repo to explore arcGIS Pro capabilities, create a variety of visuals from remote data, and continue playing in the Python (numpy, pandas, scikit-learn), D3, and R sandbox.

 <!-- TOC -->
 ## Table of Contents